c9/templates/ws-android/files/workspace/README.md

 The Cloud9 IDE team

-The four workspace helper files (starting with a01, a02, a03, a04) can be used to make ant, gradle builds as well as updating the android sdk or viewing the paths.
+A good starting place is the folder called "start-here" The four workspace helper files (a01-create-ant-android-apk.sh, a02-create-gradle-android-apk.sh, a03-install-more-platforms.sh) can be used to make ant and gradle builds as well as updating the android sdk.

 Right click on each of them and select run.
-The final .apk can be view on the webpage index.html
+The final .apk can be viewed on the webpage index.html to be immediately installed on your tester's android phones.
+Note: The free version of cloud9 will allow the index.html site to run for about 24 hours, before it needs to be restarted.
+Premium users can have three workspace websites running continuously!.